 Hodgkin lymphoma is a malignancy of the lymphatic system with an incidence of about 3 cases per 100,000 persons per year in developed countries.
-In 2014 approximately 9,190 new cases of Hodgkin lymphoma will be diagnosed, and 1,180 deaths will occur.
+In 2016 approximately 8,500 new cases of Hodgkin lymphoma will be diagnosed in the United States, with an estimated 1,120 deaths.
 Over the past 4 decades, advances in radiation therapy and the advent of combination chemotherapy have tripled the cure rate of patients with Hodgkin lymphoma.
-At present, more than 80% of all newly diagnosed patients can expect a normal, disease-free life span.
+At present, more than 80% of all newly diagnosed patients can expect a normal, disease-free life span following completion of treatment.

 The male-to-female ratio of Hodgkin lymphoma is 1.3:1.

 The age-specific incidence of the disease is bimodal, with the greatest peak in the third decade of life and a second, smaller peak after the age of 50 years.

 Hodgkin lymphoma occurs less commonly in African Americans (2.3 cases per 100,000 persons) than in Caucasians (3 per 100,000 persons).